dreamfactorysoftware/.net-sdk/README.md

 ### Basics

-All API calls are divided into three groups:
+All API calls are divided into the three groups:

 1. Simple HTTP API, for making arbitrary HTTP requests;
 2. Model-driven API matching the Swagger definitions, e.g. `Session session = await LoginAsync(new Login { email = "john@mail.com", password = "god" });`
 3. .NET friendly bindings and extensions, such as Entity Framework interoperability.

-All network-related API calls are made asynchronous.
-They can be `await`'ed and used with Task Parallel Library (TPL).
+Note that all network API calls are made to be asynchronous.
+They can be `await`'ed and used well together with Task Parallel Library (TPL).

 ### Errors handling

 - On wrong arguments (preconditions), expect `Argument*Exception` to be thrown,
 - On Bad HTTP status codes, expect `DreamFactoryException` to be thrown.

-`DreamFactoryException` is normally supplied with a reasonable message when provided by DreamFactory server.
+`DreamFactoryException` is normally supplied with a reasonable message provided by DreamFactory server.

 ### HTTP API overview

-Regular SDK' users will not be dealing with this API unless they have outstanding needs to perform advanced requests.
+Regular SDK users should not be dealing with this API unless they have outstanding needs to perform advanced queries.
-However, it is very likely that these users will step down this API while debugging, therefore it's recommended to know the basics.
+However, it is very likely that these users will step down this API while debugging, therefore it is recommended to know the basics.

 HTTP layer is defined with the following interfaces:

-- `IHttpFacade` with the single method SendAsync(),
+- `IHttpFacade` with the single method `SendAsync()`,
 - `IHttpRequest` representing HTTP request,
 - `IHttpResponse` representing HTTP response,